OESJ District Safety Plan

 A. Purpose

 The OESJ School District-wide School Safety Plan was developed pursuant to Commissioner’s Regulation 155.17.
 At the direction of the OESJ School District Board of Education, the Superintendent of the OESJ School District appointed a District-wide School Safety Team and charged it with the development and maintenance of the District-wide School Safety Plan.
-The district wide plan was updated as of July 2022.
+The district wide plan was updated as of July 2024.

 B. Identification of School Teams

-As per Commissioner’s Regulation, Section 155.17 (c)(13), the OESJ School District-Wide Safety Team is comprised of representatives of the teachers, administrators, school safety personnel, other school personnel, and local law enforcement.
+As per Commissioner’s Regulation, Section 155.17 (c)(13), the OESJ School District-Wide Safety Team is comprised of representatives of the teachers, administrators, school safety personnel, Transportation director, other school personnel, and local law enforcement.
 The district’s Chief Emergency Officer is the school superintendent, Adam Heroth.

 Back to the top